damienarnodo/AWS-ContainerLab-Deployment/README.md

     terraform apply
     ```

-    If you want to clone a specific GitHub repository during installation, pass the repository URL as a variable:

-    ```bash
-    terraform apply -var="GITHUB_REPO_URL=https://github.com/MasqAs/projet-vxlan-automation"
-    ```

-    Or, if you want to push a local directory:

-    ```bash
-    terraform apply -var="LOCAL_DIR_PATH=/path/to/your/local/directory"
-    ```

-    >:pen:  **if you use the local folder**
-    >Note that there is no synchronization between your remote folder and your local folder once the instance has been created.

-    Enter `yes` when prompted to proceed.

 5. **Ansible Automation**

     The Terraform configuration will automatically trigger the Ansible playbook install_containerlab.yml after the EC2 instance is up.
 This playbook configures the instance with the necessary packages and settings, installs ContainerLab, and optionally clones the specified GitHub repository.